 First ascent of Mount McKinley - 100th Anniversary

-Alaska will celebrate the 100th anniversary of the first ascent of its most iconic mountain – 20,320-foot Mount McKinley – this year.
-In June of 1913, Hudson Stuck, Harry Karstens, Walter Harper and Robert G. Tatum were the first climbers to successful reach the top of North America’s tallest peak.
+Alaska celebrated the 100th anniversary of the first ascent of its most iconic mountain – 20,237-foot Mount McKinley – in 2013.
+In June of 1913, Hudson Stuck, Harry Karstens, Walter Harper and Robert G. Tatum were the first climbers to successfully reach the top of North America’s tallest peak.
 Climbers had been attempting to summit the mountain for at least 10 years by the time of the party’s successful summit, and hundreds still attempt it each year.
 Tatum perhaps said it best when he remarked, "The view from the top of Mount McKinley is like looking out the windows of Heaven!"

 Find more services in Denali